erdos/erdos.kanren/README.md

 This Source Code may also be made available under the following Secondary Licenses when the conditions for such availability set forth in the Eclipse Public License, v.
-2.0 are satisfied: GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version, with the GNU Classpath Exception which is available at https://www.gnu.org/software/classpath/license.html.
+2.0 are satisfied: GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at youro mption) any later version, with the GNU Classpath Exception which is available at https://www.gnu.org/software/classpath/license.html.